MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/calling-add-people.md

 > [!NOTE]
 > The mixed-reality toolbar will not appear if the Dynamics 365 Guides user joins the call from two different devices.

-## Start a call in Dynamics 365 Guides
+## Start a call from Dynamics 365 Guides

+> [!NOTE]
+> At this time, you can't accept a call in Dynamics 365 Guides from a Teams or Dynamics 365 Remote Assist user.
+You must initiate the call from Dynamics 365 Guides.

 ### Start a one-to-one call with a contact in your organization